 It’s getting close to the time when you can start a seedling indoors in preparation for having a healthy sprout to transplant when spring rolls around.
 Starting from seed is a common choice for many growers, as it’s far easier on the budget than buying young plants at a nursery.
 While it can be more profitable and add to the sense of pride you have in your grow when starting from seed, if care isn’t taken when transplanting the seedlings, it may cost you a whole lot more in the long run.

-Breaking roots: When you pull the new plant out of the pot, you’ll notice a fairly sizable root-ball (all depending on how long it’s been in the container).
+When you pull the new plant out of the pot, you’ll notice a fairly sizable root-ball depending on how long it’s been in the container.
 It’s always tempting to water the plant heavily in preparation for transplanting, but don’t.
 The heavy, wet soil can fall away from the roots as you pull them out, damaging them.
-The only time you should touch the root-ball is if the plant has become root-bound, when you should just gently try to work to loosen the roots before planting so they can spread out and take root in the ground where they’re planted.
+The only time you should touch the root-ball is if the plant has become root-bound, when you should gently work to loosen the roots before planting so they can spread out and take root in the ground where they’re planted.

-Non-amended soil: ‘Tired’ soil that’s already worked through a season, but hasn’t been tilled or amended with compost or nutrients won’t have a whole lot to offer new growth.
-Before you decide to transplant, make sure your soil is in good condition – test the pH and ad some fresh compost to give your new plants a tasty treat!
+‘Tired’ soil that’s already worked through a season and hasn’t been tilled or amended with compost or nutrients won’t have a whole lot to offer new growth.
+Before you decide to transplant, make sure your soil is in good condition – test the pH and ad some fresh compost or Geoflora Nutrients to give your new plants a tasty treat!

-Over-fertilization: On the other side of the coin is over-fertilizing your soil.
+On the other hand, sometimes you can over-fertilizing your soil.
 More isn’t always better, and you run the risk of overwhelming your grow with excess minerals they can’t process.
-Over-fertilization can decrease growth and leave plants weak and vulnerable to pests and diseases
+Over-fertilization can decrease growth and leave plants weak and vulnerable to pests and diseases.

-Overlooking pests: When you start of planting, pests may be the furthest thing from your mind – but that can change quickly.
+When you start of planting, pests may be the furthest thing from your mind – but that can change quickly.
 There are some pests – such as fungus gnats – for which a new seedling is just the thing to feast on.
-If you notice anything on existing or surrounding plants in your garden, the probability is high that your seedlings are next!
+If you notice anything on existing or surrounding plants in your garden, the probability is high that your seedlings are next on the menu!